oatlog/oatlog/doc/extended_abstract/main.typ

 #set text(size: 11pt, font: "New Computer Modern")
 #set document(title: [Oatlog])

-#set page(numbering: "1")
+#set page(
+  numbering: "1",
+  columns: 2,
+  paper: "a4",
+)
 #set heading(numbering: "1.")

 #set raw(syntaxes: "egglog.sublime-syntax")
 #set raw(syntaxes: "datalog.sublime-syntax")

+#place(
+  top + center,
+  float: true,
+  scope: "parent",
+  clearance: 2em,
+)[
   #text(
     20pt,
     align(
       center,
       // [Oatlog: A performant ahead-of-time compiled #box[e-graph] engine implementing the egglog language], [Oatlog: A Performant Ahead-of-Time Compiled #box[E-Graph] Engine], ),
   )

   #grid(
     columns: (1fr, 1fr, 1fr),
     align: center,
     (
       [Loke Gustafsson],
       [Chalmers University of Technology],
       link("mailto:lokeg@chalmers.se"),
     ).join("\n"),
     (
       [Erik Magnusson],
       [Chalmers University of Technology],
       link("mailto:ermagn@chalmers.se"),
     ).join("\n"),
     (
       [Alejandro Luque Cerpa],
       [Chalmers University of Technology],
       link("mailto:luque@chalmers.se"),
     ).join("\n"),
   )

-#align(center, [*Abstract*])
+]

+//
-#align(
+// #align(
-  center,
+//   center,
-  box(
+//   box(
-    width: 90%,
+//     width: 90%,
-    align(
+//     align(
-      left,
+//       left,
-      [
+//       [

+*Abstract*

 We introduce oatlog, an e-graph engine implementing the egglog language.
 Like the egglog library, it is intended for equality saturation (EqSat) and is implemented as a relational database using semi-naive evaluation.
 While egglog is implemented as an interpreter to ease interactive use-cases, oatlog is a Rust procedural macro that embeds EqSat theories into applications.

 At the cost of some dynamism, its ahead-of-time compilation of theories makes it easier to understand and debug theory synthesis as one can inspect the relatively readable generated Rust code.
 In particular, this greatly simplifies performance engineering for oatlog.
 Additionally, although it is entirely possible in an interpreter, the ahead-of-time architecture naturally lends itself to relation and whole-ruleset optimization.
 Relation indexes can for example be found equal given some rule, such as $"Add"(a,b,c) <==> "Add"(b,a,c)$ given commutativity or $"Add"(a,b,c) <==> "Sub"(c,b,a)$.
 Rewrites within a ruleset can also be optimized assuming the existence of other rewrites in the ruleset.

 In microbenchmarks, oatlog is faster than egglog for small e-graphs and for fast-growing theories.
 This is primarily due to oatlog using static indexes, specifically static BTrees, that are recreated rather than mutated during rebuilding.
 We are planning to address this further, by accelerating the innermost loop of BTree traversal with SIMD and by adaptively using a dynamic instead of static index data structure, in addition to other ongoing work on whole-ruleset optimization and on improving egglog parity.

 Oatlog is in-progress work and lacks many features present in egglog.
 Important features not yet implemented include executing rulesets other than the entire set of rules, extraction and `:merge` which is necessary for lattice-based reasoning.

-      ],
+//       ],
-    ),
+//     ),
-  ),
+//   ),
-)
+// )

 = Introducing oatlog